Dinner: 30 Minutes to a More Connected Family

 Does it make you feel more connected to your family?
-Not as much as a conversation, I suspect, so the short answer is No. Unfortunately, most American families routinely watch television during dinner, indicating how challenging it is to make dinner fun and relaxing when everyone is pressured and tired.
-It can be a lot easier to turn on the TV at the end of a long day than to interact with your kids.
-But eating in front of the TV builds your relationship with the box, not with each other.
+Not as much as a conversation, I suspect, so the short answer is No. It's challenging to make dinner fun and relaxing when everyone is pressured and tired, so it can be a lot easier to turn on the TV at the end of a long day than to interact with your kids.
+But eating in front of the TV builds your relationship with the screen, not with each other.

 "I'm so wiped out at the end of the day that I don't have the energy to make dinner into anything special."

-After work schedules, this is the single biggest obstacle to family dinners.
+After work and sports schedules, parental exhaustion is the single biggest obstacle to family dinners.
 The secret is to minimize the cooking, and to nurture yourself as well as your kids.
 This should be a time for everyone in the family to recharge and reconnect, not just another obligation for you.

 We lose an important opportunity to check in and connect if we lose dinner, especially if we work away from our kids all day.
 Dinner seems so important to me as a foundation for family culture that I would rather think of it as a cherished family tradition, and skimp somewhere else, if I have to.